image.jpg

 Appeals

-We believe that presenting a strong appeal is an art form.
-You must be able to tell a story and bring life to the tale of the trial.
+We believe that presenting a strong appeal is an art form—you must be able to tell a story and bring life to the tale of the trial.
+It requires not only mastery of the law but also the ability to craft a compelling narrative from the record.

-Our attorneys have briefed and argued appeals in the United States Circuit Courts of Appeal throughout the country, including briefing and filing Petitions for Writ of Certiorari to the Supreme Court of the United States in numerous cases.
-Additionally, we have represented defendants in post-conviction litigation before the district courts and the appellate courts.
+Our attorneys have briefed and argued appeals in the United States Courts of Appeals across the country, including briefing and filing Petitions for Writ of Certiorari before the Supreme Court of the United States.
+We also represent defendants in post-conviction litigation before both district and appellate courts.

 Examples of issues we have litigated in appeals in various United States Courts of Appeal and in Petitions for Writ of Certiorari in the United States Supreme Court include: